-Dr. André McKenzie serves as Vice Provost for Academic Support Services and Faculty Development.
-He began working at the University in 1986 and has oversight for the Division of Academic Support Services, the Division of Special and Opportunity Programs, the Center for Teaching & Learning, and the University Writing Center.
-He also provides leadership in the area of new undergraduate program development.
-Departments and programs under his supervision include the University Honors Program, University Writing Center, Student Development for Athletes, Graduate Admission Assistance Program, Testing Services, Student Support Services, Ronald E. McNair Scholars Program, Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), Science and Technology Entry Program, School’s Out New York City (SONYC), College Bound: Liberty Partnerships Program, College Access for All, and the Collegiate Science & Technology Entry Program.
+Dr. André McKenzie was named Interim Dean of University Libraries on August 26, 2020.
+He also serves as Vice Provost for Academic Support Services and Faculty Development.
+Dr. McKenzie began working at the University in 1986 and has oversight for the Division of Academic Support Services and the Division of Special and Opportunity Programs.
+He also provides leadership in the areas of graduate assistantships and fellowships and new undergraduate and graduate program development.
+Departments and programs under his supervision include the Center for Teaching and Learning, University Honors Program, University Writing Center, Global Language and Culture Center, Writing Across Communities, Grants and Sponsored Research, Student Development for Athletes, Graduate Admission Assistance Program, Testing Services, Student Support Services, Ronald E. McNair Scholars Program, Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), College Bound: Liberty Partnerships Program, and Upward Bound.

 In addition to his administrative duties, Dr. McKenzie is an Adjunct Associate Professor in our School of Education.
 He also teaches through the University’s Institute for Core Studies.

 Dr. McKenzie received B.S. and M.S. degrees in education from Illinois State University and MS.Ed. and Ed.D. degrees from Teachers College, Columbia University.
 He received a Certificate in Management Development from Cornell University’s School of Industrial and Labor Relations and was a participant in the Harvard University Graduate School of Education’s Institute for Educational Management.